bbmokhtari/django-translations/docs/guide/models.rst

 .. warning::

    Filtering any queryset after applying the translations will cause the translations of that queryset to be reset.
-The solution is to do the filtering before applying the translations.

-   To do this on the relations use :class:`~django.db.models.Prefetch`.

    .. testsetup:: guide_apply_translations_warning